What is Injection molding materials for?

 - plastic mold manufacturing and Injection Molding

-SINCERE TECH can work with any production injection molding materials you require.
+SINCERE TECH is one of the top ten mould suppliers in China, who can work with any production injection molding materials you require.
 A selection of the most common materials we work with is shown below:

 |Description||Tensile Yield||Flexural Strength||Flexural Modulus||Izod Impact Strength||Heat Deflection||Density|